Hanbok: Binyeo

-Binyeo or Pinyeo (Hangul: 비녀) was a traditional ornamental hairpin, and it had a different-shaped tip again depending on social status.
+Binyeo was a traditional ornamental hairpin, and it had a different-shaped tip again depending on social status.
 As a result, it was possible to determine the social status of the person by looking at the binyeo.
-Women in the royal family had dragon or phoenix-shaped Binyeo while ordinary women had trees or Japanese apricot flowers.
-And Binyeo was a proof of marriage.
-Therefore, to a woman, Binyeo was an expression of chastity and decency.
+Women in the royal family had dragon or phoenix-shaped binyeo while ordinary women had trees or Japanese apricot flowers.
+Binyeo was a proof of marriage and considered a woman's expression of chastity and decency.

 Daenggi

-Daenggi is a traditional Korean ribbon made of cloth to tie and to decorate braided hair.
+Daenggi is a traditional Korean cloth ribbon used to tie and decorate braided hair.

 Norigae

-Norigae (Hangul: 노리개) was a typical traditional accessory for women; it was worn by all women regardless of social ranks.
-However, the social rank of the wearer determined the different sizes and materials of the norigae.
+Norigae was a typical traditional accessory for women; it was worn by all women regardless of social ranks.
+However, the social rank of the wearer determined the size and material of the norigae.